-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may reserve time to go over any points you want to spend more time on.
-Your doctor may ask the following questions:
+Your health care provider is likely to ask you many questions.
+Being ready to answer them may save time to go over information you want to spend more time on.
+Your provider may ask the following questions:

-- Have you previously been diagnosed with a heart defect or pulmonary hypertension?
+- Have you ever been diagnosed with a heart problem or high blood pressure in the lungs?
 If so, what treatments did you have for your condition?

-- Has one of your doctors ever said you had a heart murmur, but didn't pursue a diagnosis?
+- Has one of your care providers ever said you had a heart murmur but didn't look for a cause?
 If so, when was this?

 - How severe are your symptoms?